manasa7958/Projects/ps0/Readme-ps0.md

 ## Acknowledgements
-List all sources of help including the instructor or TAs, classmates, and web pages. https://www.sfml-dev.org/tutorials/2.4/start-linux.php - used the sfml documentation as my base code
+List all sources of help including the instructor or TAs, classmates, and web pages. https://www.sfml-dev.org/tutorials/2.4/start-linux.php - used the sfml documentation as my base code https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository - used this to figure out how to commit local changes onto my github repository and vice versa

 ### Credits
 List where you got any images or other resources.